 Homes Below EPC C

-London's electricity prices sit above the national average, which means every kilowatt-hour you generate on your roof displaces a more expensive unit from the grid.
-A south-facing 4 kW system in the capital can produce around 3,400 kWh per year, enough to cover roughly 75 % of an average household's annual electricity consumption.
-Combined with a Smart Export Guarantee tariff for surplus power, most London installations pay for themselves within a decade.
-For a full breakdown of system sizes and pricing, see our guide to solar panel costs in the UK.
+A south-facing system at that size produces around 3,400 kWh per year in London, enough to cover roughly 75% of an average household's electricity.
+Combined with a Smart Export Guarantee tariff for the surplus, most installations pay for themselves within 8 to 10 years.
+For a full breakdown of system sizes and pricing, see our guide to solar panel costs.